cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/monitor.rst

    * - Parameter
      - Description
    * - ``service-id``
-     - Name of the service whose instances are to be restarted
+     - Name (ID) of the system service whose instances are to be restarted
    * - ``instance-id``
      - Specific instance of a service that needs to be restarted;
-       instance-id runs from 0 to (the number of instances per service -1)
+       ``instance-id`` runs from 0 to (the number of instances-per-service -1)

 .. rubric:: HTTP Responses
 .. list-table::